 We match instrumental background variations between the IRAC frames using Montage's level background correction algorithm9.
 Instrument artifacts such as full array pull-up, frame pull-down and offsets between AORs are mostly removed from the images.
 In the background matching process, Montage introduces unwanted large-scale gradients.
 Our gradient correction algorithm finds the large-scale gradients by taking the corrections table produced by Montage and creating a smoothed version to eliminate small-scale corrections.
 This is done by using a Radial Basis Function interpolation with a smoothing factor of 1000.
-We then find the difference between the corrections and the smoothed corrections, find the standard deviation of this difference, then reject all points which deviate by more than 5 sigma.
-A new smoothed correction map is computed and the process is repeated until no points are rejected (typically 10 iterations).
-Once this is complete, a final correction map is computed and removed from the image, thus undoing the large-scale gradients introduced by Montage.
-The background matching and gradient correction may be removing real sky variations so we provide these images in addition to the images that do not have the background matching.
+We then find the difference between the corrections between NASA and the California Institute of Technology.
+Montage is maintained by the NASA/IPAC Infrared Science Archive.